afnansyed/Cue-Cetera/ModelControl/training/README.md

 ![test_sum_beta](https://github.com/AmaniN16/Cue-Cetera/blob/main/ModelControl/training/readme_imgs/test_sum_beta.PNG)

-To get a deeper insight of the performance of the model, we used a confusion matrix to evaluate the true positives, true negatives, false positives, and false negatives.
+To get a deeper insight into the performance of the model, we used a confusion matrix to evaluate the true positives, true negatives, false positives, and false negatives.
 Here are the results:

 ![test_cm_beta](https://github.com/AmaniN16/Cue-Cetera/blob/main/ModelControl/training/readme_imgs/test_cm_beta.PNG)